Operation Scorch Sword: Iraqi invasion of Iran

+Planning

 The IRIAF (under Javad Fakoori) began to plan out an entirely new plan to attack Osirak.
 The Iranians had little intelligence about the plant, and there was even a risk that it was already being fuelled, increasing the possibility of radioactive fallout.
-So Iran decided - with Israeli input - that they would not target the actual reactor itself, but the research laboratories, the reactor control building, and the training facilities.
+In a joint plan with Israeli input, the Iranians decided that they would not target the actual reactor itself, but the research laboratories, the reactor control building, and the training facilities.

 The Osirak nuclear reactor was defended by a single SA-6 missile battery just over a mile (2 km) to the southeast of the site, three Roland-2 missile batteries mounted in a triangle some 1600 ft (500m) around the reactor, and 40 anti-aircraft artillery positions (23 mm and 57 mm radar guided guns).
 Due to US sanctions, the Iranian F-4 Phantom fighter-bombers were only able to disrupt the SA-6 (as they were American jammer pods) and were not able to get electronic countermeasure pods to jam the Iraqi Roland.
 Instead the Iranians had to fly low over the target, and move at high speed and get out quickly; due to this the mission was to be carried out by Iran's most skilled pilots.
 The major problem was the lack of intelligence- due to the break-down in relations with the US, the IRIAF had no new satellite photographs of the building site, nor were there any new pictures taken from the ground.
 Israeli and Syrian intelligence agencies both reported that the work on the reactors was advancing, but in the final days before the mission, some doubts surfaced over whether the reactor was finally fueled.
 The Iranians could not risk causing a nuclear fall-out over Baghdad.